 Psoriasis is a disease that flares up when it is triggered by an environmental factor.

 Unfortunately, there is no cure for it, but it can be managed effectively at Midwest Dermatology.
 Our dermatologists have a variety of medications that they use to help:

 - Smooth and soothe the inflammation and redness associated with psoriasis.

-- Slow down the body’s ability to produce the skin cells that build up with psoriasis.
+- Slow down the body’s ability to overproduce the skin cells.